Lamar Jackson Trade: "Anything Possible"

 If you read the report, it seems to suggest that the two sides are not even close to agreeing to a long-term contract extension.

-The Ravens presented Jackson with a long-term deal last off-season which would have guaranteed him $133 million, more than Kyler Murray and Russell Wilson.
-Jackson countered by asking for the whole $250 million to be guaranteed, which is in-line with the $230 million the Browns guaranteed to Deshaun Watson.
+The Ravens presented Jackson with a long-term deal last offseason, which would have guaranteed him $133 million, more than Kyler Murray and Russell Wilson.
+Jackson countered by asking for the whole $250 million to be guaranteed, which is in-line with the $230 million the Cleveland Browns guaranteed to Deshaun Watson last offseason.

 A high-ranking NFL executive put it best in that article when he said: